Exploring the Different Types of Chronic Wounds: From Diabetic Ulcers to Pressure Sores

 Learn More

-Arterial or Ischemic Ulcer
+Arterial or Ischemic Ulcers

 Arterial or ischemic ulcers occur when the affected area does not receive blood supply.
 The medical term for poor blood flow is ischemia, therefore these wounds are also called ischemic ulcers.
 They are most often found on the toes, feet, heels or ankles.